Research &Teaching

 Work in Progress

-“Information Provision and Support for Inheritance Taxation: Evidence from Representative Survey Experiments in Germany” with Guido Schwerdt, Mark Kapteina, & Luna Bellani
+"Information Provision and Support for Inheritance Taxation: Evidence from Representative Survey Experiments in Germany" with Luna Bellani, Mark Kapteina & Guido Schwerdt, Working Paper No. 22, Cluster of Excellence “The Politics of Inequality”, University of Konstanz.
+Working paper available here.

 Published Work